Orange County Car Accident Attorney

 - Noneconomic damages – Some damages are not tied to bills or financial losses.
 Instead, these damages are for intangible losses that can be difficult to measure.
 These include physical pain and suffering, emotional trauma, loss of enjoyment of life, and the trauma of permanent disfigurement or disabilities.

-A person who negligently operates a vehicle is liable for any damages caused by that carelessness, either to other persons or for their property.
-Operators of vehicles must operate “reasonable care under the circumstances.”
-Generally speaking, reasonable care on the road means following all traffic and safety laws, staying alert, and driving in a manner that will keep others reasonable safe.
+A person who negligently operates a vehicle is liable for any damages caused by that carelessness.
+Operators of vehicles must use “reasonable care under the circumstances.”
+Generally speaking, reasonable care on the road means following all traffic and safety laws, staying alert, and driving in a manner that will keep others reasonably safe.
 This standard of care can change based on the conditions at hand.
-For example, a person traveling the speed limit of 55 miles per hour may be within the confines of the law, but it may not be a reasonable speed in pouring rain, dense fog, or heavy traffic.
+For example, a person traveling the speed limit of 55 miles per hour may be within the confines of the law, but it may not be a reasonable speed in heavy rain, dense fog, or heavy traffic.
 Therefore, whether a person exercised reasonable care is closely examined on a case-by-case basis under the particular circumstances of each case.